Look East Policy Still Alive

 Next Phase of Look East

-At the ceremony in Kuala Lumpur last October feting its 30th anniversary, Najib Razak, the incumbent prime minister, praised the policy’s successes, saying, “The success of Look East Policy strengthens the bilateral relationship.”
+At the ceremony in Kuala Lumpur feting its 30th anniversary, Najib Razak, then prime minister, praised the policy’s successes, saying, “The success of Look East Policy strengthens the bilateral relationship.”
 Certainly the policy has been also beneficial for Japan.
 The total amount of Japanese corporate investments has consistently ranked at the top and now about 1,400 of firms are doing business in Malaysia.
 Yoshihiko Noda, then prime minister of Japan, delivered a congratulatory address to the ceremony, expressing his expectation that Japanese companies will be involved in such future major projects as construction of a high-speed rail network and water-related business.

 But what comes next?
 Malaysia is striving to attain its goal of becoming an advanced country with per capita income of over $15,000 by 2020.
 Will Look East, by then, have become obsolete, leading Malaysia to abandon the policy?
 Mr. Najib confirmed the policy is likely to be maintained, but says its target is likely to shift to more advanced technological sectors such as energy efficiency or medical science.